anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ![Citerior Example](https://github.com/anasfkhan81/EncodingDomainLabelsRDF/blob/13d34e20ef3b7f85947240c254d563f03f74d99d/Examples/CITERIOR_morais1.png)

 Both of these entries include a domain label pertaining to the domain of geography.
 In the first entry this is referred to as "t.
-Geograf." in the second example
+Geograf." in the second example "Geograf."
+We encode this domain label as follows:

+      <http://example.org/class/geografia> rdf:type  skos:Concept ;
+          skos:prefLabel "t.
+Geograf."@pt;
+          skos:altLabel "Geograf."@pt.

+The entry for _axe_ We can then encode the first entry as follows.

       <http://example.org/individual/MORAIS.1.DLP.AXE> a ontolex:LexicalEntry ;